Setting up a bitter Montana GOP primary, Rosendale enters high-profile Senate race

 Rosendale faced harsh criticism for his opposition.
 When McCarthy later announced he would retire from Congress, the NRSC released a statement saying, "a lot of people are starting to wonder if Matt Rosendale is a plant from the Democrats."

 Montana Sen. Steve Daines, who chairs the NRSC, has previously endorsed Sheehy.
-When asked by CBS News, last year about whether he thought Rosendale should enter the senate race, Daines said, "if we can avoid a contentious primary, that'd be the best thing to do."
+On Friday he issued a statement saying, "It's unfortunate that rather than building seniority in the House, Matt is choosing to abandon his seat and create a divisive primary."

-But Rosendale has used that criticism to prove his bona fides as an establishment agitator.
+Rosendale is hoping the rejection of his senate run by Daines and others will enhance his standing as an establishment agitator.
 In a post on Thursday on X, formerly known as Twitter, Rosendale wrote, "Mitch McConnell and the D.C.
 Cartel are TERRIFIED about me going to the U.S. Senate.
 They know they can't control me; they know I won't vote for McConnell as Leader.
 But they are fixin' to find out that in Montana, we don't take orders from Washington; we send orders to Washington."

 Speaker Johnson and I have always had a great relationship.
 I am thankful for his continued support.— Matt Rosendale (@MattForMontana) February 8, 2024